How we engage the public

 We develop and support the best ways of bringing science and health research closer to the society in which it operates.

-To make this happen, we’re investing in people, places and projects around the world, through our funding schemes and other opportunities:
+To make this happen, we’re investing in and partnering with people, organisations and projects around the world:

-- we develop leaders in public engagement, from a wide range of perspective and backgrounds
+- we develop leaders in public engagement, from a wide range of perspectives and backgrounds

 Who we support

-The people, projects and places we support include everyone from small community groups and charities to Nobel Prize winners and national galleries.
+The people, projects and places we support range from small community groups and charities to Nobel Prize winners and national galleries.

 Our projects include: